buildpacks/rfcs/text/0000-stack-buildpacks.md

 Stack buildpacks are identical to other buildpacks, with the following exceptions:

-1. The `<layers>` directory WILL NOT be used to create layers.
+1. The `<layers>` directory WILL NOT be used to create arbitrary layers.
 1. The working directory WILL NOT contain application source code during the build phase.
+1. The stack buildpack's `bin/build` will execute on the run-image during the extend phase.
-1. All changes made to the filesystem during the execution of the stackpack's `bin/build` will be snapshotted and stored as a single layer, with the exception of the following directories:
+1. All changes made to the filesystem during the execution of the stack buildpack's `bin/build` in the extend phase will be snapshotted and stored as a single layer, with the exception of the following directories:

 * `/tmp`
 * `/cnb`